 Though there are a number of Thunderbolt 3 eGPUs out there, few laptops and desktops come with Thunderbolt 3 and almost no motherboards support Thunderbolt 3 out of the box.
 Because Thunderbolt is an Intel standard, you won’t find it on any AMD-powered computer.
 Thunderbolt 3 is also more expensive to implement than standard USB, because it’s not an open standard and it requires an extra chip.
 So today, if you want an eGPU or a super-speedy Thunderbolt 3 storage drive, your choice of computer is very limited.

-“We do expect PC vendors to broadly support Thunderbolt backward compatibility, because most of what they need is already built into the USB 4 design,” Saunders said.
+“We do expect PC vendors to broadly support Thunderbolt backward compatibility, because most of what they need is already built into the USB 4 design,” USB Implementers Forum Chairman Brad Saunders said.
 “It’s based on the same technology so we do anticipate a high rate of adoption there, but the phone guys will probably choose not to add the extra little bit they need to be backward compatible.”

 Though it can hit theoretical speeds of up to 40 Gbps, not all USB devices or hosts will support that standard.
-Saunders told us that there will be three speeds: 10 Gbps, 20 Gbps and 40 Gbps.
-Expect smaller and less-expensive devices such as phones and Chromebooks to use one of the lower speeds and, when you do get a laptop, you’ll need to make sure to look at the specs if you want the fastest USB 4 connection available.
+Expect Smaller and less-expensive devices such as phones and Chromebooks to use the 20 Gbps version of USB 4, which is still a lot faster than the USB 3.x 5 Gbps connection you get from most laptops today (though 10 and 20 Gbps USB 3.2 connections do exist).
+Make sure to look at the specs if you want the fastest USB 4 connection available.

 Great at Sharing Bandwidth Between Video and Data